aryamanmaithani/aryamanmaithani.github.io/tuts/ma-106/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "can you please upload ma106 tut solutions including the extra questions it would be really helpful"
+> \- ~
+> 28/01/2020, 21:40

+I can but I won't.
+We have been told to not give solutions.
+I do upload hints for the tutorial questions, though.
+I will not do that for extra questions as it'll be too time consuming for me as well.
+Plus, you should attempt them yourself and ask your TA (or mail me) if you have doubts.

+---

 > "Hey, can you post a document on introduction to infinite vector spaces at some point?"
 > \- Axiom of Choice
 > 28/01/2020, 11:57